 - Source Address: It is a 32-bit address of the source of the IPv4 packet.

 IP headers are one of the crucial components of the protocol.
-Being able to tell the network about the datagram, its source, and its destination is important and so is the ability to detect any errors in the header to avoid using corrupted packets.
-Considering almost all of the modern internet relies on IPv4 and IPv6, these headers are used in almost all of the HTTP internet traffic.
+Being able to tell the network about the datagram, its source, and its destination is important, and so is the ability to detect any errors in the header to avoid using corrupted packets.
+Considering that almost all of the modern internet relies on IPv4 and IPv6, these headers are used in almost all of the HTTP internet traffic.

 This has been a guide to IPv4 Header Format.
-Here we discussed Introduction to IPv4 Header Format, its Components with their sizes and what they are used for.
+Here we discussed Introduction to IPv4 Header Format, its components with their sizes and what they are used for.
 You can also go through our other suggested articles to learn more –